Join a radically optimistic community of urban innovators shaping better cities and better futures.

 -

-Mark Shieh started his career as a Disney Imagineer, designing theme parks — and he never quite lost the conviction that the places we inhabit should make people genuinely happier.
+Mark Shieh started his career as a Disney Imagineer — and he never quite lost the conviction that the places we inhabit should make people genuinely happier.
 As co-founder of Tomo Spaces, he has channelled that belief into a quieter but equally ambitious project: reimagining how people live together in cities.
 Tomo — meaning "together more" — pioneered the concept of "cohousing lite" in Vancouver, making community-oriented, shared living accessible to a broader demographic without the complexity of traditional cohousing models.

 -